DAVIES, JOHN LLOYD (1801 - 1860), Blaendyffryn and Alltyrodyn, Llandysul, Cardiganshire, M.P.

 Author: Nansi Ceridwen Jones

 Born at Aberystwyth 1 November 1801.
 He became articled to a solicitor, and at 24 years of age had succeeded to a practice in Newcastle Emlyn.

-In 1825 he m.
-Anne, daughter of John Lloyd, Allt-yr-odyn, and through his marriage inherited that estate.
-He m., secondly, in 1857, Elizabeth Bluett, the only child of Thomas Bluett Hardwicke of Tytherington Grange, Glos.
+In 1825 he married Anne, daughter of John Lloyd, Allt-yr-odyn, and through his marriage inherited that estate.
+He married, secondly, in 1857, Elizabeth Bluett, the only child of Thomas Bluett Hardwicke of Tytherington Grange, Glos.

 He was a J.P. and D.L. for Cardiganshire and Carmarthenshire, and high sheriff of Cardiganshire in 1845.
 In 1855 he was elected M.P. for the Cardigan boroughs, but he resigned at the general election two years later.
 He was a Conservative in politics and a zealous member of the Church of England.

 During the Rebecca riots he was the chief opposer of the rioters in the Llandysul district.
 He worked to secure a railway from Carmarthen to Llandysul and succeeded in his efforts.